Ezama/Pizza-Sales-Analysis/README.md

 # Pizza Sales Analysis using SQL & Power BI
 ## Problem Statement
 This project focuses on an in-depth analysis of pizza sales data from a fictional pizzeria for the year 2015.
 The pizzeria offers a variety of pizza flavors.
-The goal is to understand customer preferences and peak sales periods to improve sales strategies and enhance customer satisfaction.
-As a data analyst at the company, my task was to analyze key indictors for pizza sales data to gain insights into business performance.
+As a data analyst at the company, the main objective of the project was to generate insights that can inform decision-making on menu improvements, marketing strategies, and operational efficiencies.
+I used SQL to manipulate and query the data and created an interactive Power BI dashboard.

 ## Data Structure
 The company’s main database consists of one primary table, which contains essential order and product information.
 The list of columns is as follows: